 - Crayola's Triarama

 This shows a possible triarama comparing two seasons in one habitat.
 Another example features a train ride across Canada.

 A very clever idea!
 Use a file folder (or other sturdy cardstock) to make a pop-up scene that can be folded flat for storage.

-This wikiHow article of 9 steps (with pictures) shows how to put yourself into a pop up diorama using photographs!
+This wikiHow article of 9 steps (with pictures) shows how to put yourself into a pop-up scene using photographs!
 Very, very neat!

-Tunnel Books are made so that when you look THROUGH them, it gives the effect of looking at a 3-D landscape!
+Tunnel books are made so that when you look through them, it gives the effect of looking at a 3D landscape!
 These directions are geared toward a more advanced papercrafter, so simplify it for a child.
-We've made tunnel books by simply attaching tabb

 This site is really fun for a more advanced student.
 You need a panoramic digital photo for your background and cardstock to form the base.
 This tutorial even includes some templates to use.

 - Miniature Parade Floats